Django Wexler

 Nicholas Django Wexler is an American fantasy author.
-He has published the "flintlock fantasy" series The Shadow Campaigns (2013–2018), the young adult Forbidden Library fantasy series, the darkly comedic timeloop fantasy Dark Lord Davi series and other works.
+He has published the "flintlock fantasy" series The Shadow Campaigns (2013–2018), the middle-grade Forbidden Library fantasy series, the darkly comedic timeloop fantasy Dark Lord Davi series and other works.
 He currently resides near Seattle, Washington, with his wife and fellow author Casey Blair and their daughter (born 2022).

 Life and career

 Wexler obtained degrees in creative writing and computer science from Carnegie Mellon University in Pittsburgh, and engaged in post-graduate artificial intelligence research at the university.
 He later worked as a programmer and writer for Microsoft in Seattle before turning to writing fiction full-time.

 Summary

 The Shadow Campaigns

 Wexler's epic fantasy series The Shadow Campaigns is set in a world resembling Europe and North Africa during the Napoleonic era.
 It mainly follows three soldiers of the kingdom of Vordan – Count Janus bet Vhalnich, a character patterned after Napoleon, Marcus d'Ivoire, a seasoned infantry commander posted to a backward colony, and Winter Ihernglass, a young woman who disguised herself as a man to be able to enlist.
 As they struggle through Vordan's equivalents of the French Revolution and the attendant wars, they also face a supernatural threat in the form of conspiracies fighting for control of the rare remnants of magic still existing in the world.

 The Shadow Throne, the second book in the series, was a Finalist for the 2015 Endeavour Award.
 The Price of Valor, the third book in the series, was a Finalist for both the 2016 Endeavour Award and the 2016 Dragon Award for Best Military Science Fiction or Fantasy Novel.

 Wexler has advised that although not opposed to additional books in the Shadow Campaigns setting any additional books would be complicated by a change in publisher.